 They develop and breed in aquatic habitats similar to mosquitoes.
-Residents living near the following reservoirs, lakes, ponds and flood control channels are frequently annoyed by midge swarms.
+Residents living near reservoirs, lakes, ponds and flood control channels are frequently annoyed by swarming midges.

 Some larval (immature) crane flies may on occasion feed on mosquito larvae but they do not feed on adult mosquitoes.
 Adult crane flies feed on nectar or they do not feed at all; once they become adults, most crane fly species only live long enough to mate and die.

 Gnat larvae have a shiny black head and an elongate, legless body.
-They feed on moist organic debris such as leaf mold, grass clippings, compost and fungi.
+They feed on damp organic debris such as leaf mold, grass clippings, compost, and fungi.

-The adult males often assemble together in large mating swarms, particularly at dusk.
+The adult males often assemble into large mating swarms, particularly at dusk.

 aka bathroom flies